 In some states, student growth data is not made publicly available.
 In these cases, the student growth portion (Student Progress) is replaced with GreatSchools’ Growth Proxy rating.
 This is produced using an unmatched cohort residual gain model for proficiency data.
 Having found average correlations of 0.6 between this growth proxy and state produced growth data, the Growth Proxy is assigned a weight of 60% of the corresponding rate of the student growth component.

-The Summary Rating contains up to five sub-ratings that are based on data gathered from state departments of education.
+The Summary Rating contains up to four sub-ratings that are based on data gathered from state departments of education.
 Due to differences in assessments, policies, and other factors, the amount of data used in computing a given sub-rating will vary.
 In order to correct for this variance, the weight of a sub-rating increases relative to the number of data inputs it contains.

 To control for the differences in data input granularity across sub-ratings, the number of data inputs are converted into a percentile assessing the relative position of each school in the distribution of data inputs for each sub-rating.
 This approach means that the measure of the amount of data contained in a given sub-rating for a particular school is relative to the amount of data in that same sub-rating for all other schools in the state.